MIRI Medium Resolution Spectroscopy

 Working with MRS data products

-The primary data products provided for MIRI MRS by the JWST data reduction pipeline are three-dimensional spectral cubes in which the individual dithered exposures have been combined onto a single rectified grid (see discussion by Law et al. 2023).
+The primary data products provided for MIRI MRS by the JWST data reduction pipeline are three-dimensional spectral cubes in which the individual dithered exposures have been resampled and combined onto a single rectified grid with regular voxel sizes (see discussion by Law et al. 2023).
 In most cases the pipeline will also produce 1-D spectra extracted from these data cubes; either summing the entire field of view for EXTENDED sources or applying traditional aperture photometry for point sources.
-A guide to assorted features and caveats in these data products can be found at JWST MIRI MRS Pipeline Caveats.
+A guide to assorted features and caveats in these data products can be found at MIRI MRS Known Issues.

 If reprocessing MRS data through the JWST pipeline, an example notebook to run the pipeline and modify steps that users may desire to modify can be found on Github at MRS_FlightNB1.